-Steve Stanchfield is back with a new program of rare animation.
+Steve Stanchfield is back for Cinecon 53 with a new program of rare animation.

 Animation archivist and historian Steve Stanchfield of Thunderbean Animation studios will be presenting a program of archival animation rarities.
 Many of these films have been scanned from original 35mm material and haven't been seen since their original release.
 Many of you may remember Steve from the cartoon show that he brought to us at Cinecon 51.
 His company, Thunderbean Animation, has compiled over a dozen archival animation DVD collections.
 You can find out more about these collections on their website.

 This program will be in the Spielberg Theater (which is located inside the lobby of the Egyptian) on Saturday at 4:55.
 Here is a list of the films he will be screening:

 Rare Koko the Clown Out of the Inkwell short, from 1930 sound 35mm Nitrate re-issue print